The Best Microphone Preamps for Home Recording

 ✔ 8 preamp channels ✔ Natural-sounding audio quality ✔ Has digital audio interfaces ✔ Great microphone and instruments preamp ✔ Has 2 ADAT outputs ✔ Includes plug-in suites ✔ Suitable for studio and live recording ✔ Durable metal frame perfect for traveling | ✖️ Expansion plus audio interface model is pricey |

-While the Cloudlifter CL-1 was specifically designed for dynamic microphones, this preamp is compatible with all microphone types and can exceptionally amplify ribbon mics.
+While the Cloudlifter CL-1 was specifically designed for dynamic microphones, this preamp is compatible with all microphone types and can exceptionally amplify low-output microphones.

 Pros | Cons |